userlip/warcmachine/README.md

 8. Edit the ProcessWarcs Job and add your own regex
 9. Edit the UploadResults Job and add your own storage
-10. Go to Hetzner and start 10 CX21 Servers at a time with the following config:
+10. Go to Hetzner and start 10 CX21 Servers at a time with the following config: EDIT!: USE UBUNTU 22.04 - I DID NOT TEST UBUNTU 20.04

 ![Image](https://raw.githubusercontent.com/userlip/warcmachine/main/Hetzner.png)